publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch23/dA/schXVII–A/m__us_usc_t42_s2286l.md

  __Codification__

-    Section was enacted as part of the Energy and Water Development and Related Agencies Appropriations Act, 2014, and also as part of the Consolidated Appropriations Act, 2014, and not as part of the Atomic Energy Act of 1954 which comprises this chapter.
+    Section was enacted as part of the appropriation act cited in the credit of this section, and not as part of the Atomic Energy Act of 1954 which comprises this chapter.

+ __Similar Provisions__

+    Provisions similar to the text of this section were contained in the following prior appropriation act:

+    [Pub.
+L. 113–76, div.
+D, title IV, § 401][/us/pl/113/76/s401], Jan.
+17, 2014, [128 Stat.
+182][/us/stat/128/182].

 ----------